oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

  - "Launching" : OAR has launched the job and will execute the user command on the first node.
  - "Running" : the user command is executing on the first node.
- - "Finishing" : the user command is terminated and OAR is doing work internally
+ - "Finishing" : the user command has terminated and OAR is doing work internally
- - "Terminated" : the job is terminated normally.
+ - "Terminated" : the job has terminated normally.
  - "Error" : a problem has occured.

 Explications about the "reservation" field: